 Validation allows you to be connected to your own inner world and to understand who you are.
 It gives you the space to see and feel your internal world.
 When you’ve experienced true validation you have a better understanding of who you are, what makes you laugh or cry, what sparks your motivation or interest, and what frustrates or disappoints you.
 You’re able to say, “This is me!”
 I know what I feel and what I believe.
 This is me!

 Healthy experiences of validation help you find, connect with yourself, and develop your identity.

-The need for validation is one of the most profound emotional needs we have.
+The need for external vs. internal validation is one of the most profound emotional needs we have.

-Maybe you didn’t have enough validation in your early, formative years.
+Maybe you had a lack of validation in your early formative years.
 Perhaps your feelings were dismissed or criticized way too many times.
-You were left alone, lost in your feelings with no one to support you, over and over again.
+You were left alone, lost in your feelings, with no one to support you, over and over again.
 Or perhaps expressing how you felt resulted in being punished, ridiculed, or not believed.

 With such a childhood, you’re left with unmet validation needs – leaving you too dependent on outside validation because, on the inside, you’re full of self-consciousness, insecurity, and self-doubt.

 What does dependency on external validation look like?
 Here are a few scenarios: